Stroke Volume Variation (SVV): Predicting Fluid Responsiveness in Critically Ill Patients

 When was SVV first described in the literature?

-The first study to describe stroke volume variation (SVV) that I was able to find was back in in 2002.
-That article was titled “Stroke volume variations for assessment of cardiac responsiveness to volume loading in mechanically ventilated patients after cardiac surgery“.
-Here, they found that SVV was useful in cardiac surgery patients .
-It uses included the ability to “predict and continuously monitor effects of volume administered as part of their hemodynamic management”.
+The first study to describe stroke volume variation (SVV) that I found was back in 2002.
+That article was titled “Stroke volume variations for Assessment of cardiac responsiveness to volume loading in mechanically ventilated patients after cardiac surgery.”
+Here, they found that SVV was helpful in cardiac surgery patients.
+Its uses include the ability to “predict and continuously monitor effects of the volume administered as part of their hemodynamic management.”

 Limitations of Stroke Volume Variation (SVV):